yiisoft/yii2/framework/UPGRADE.md

   ];
   ```

+  > Note: If you are using the `Advanced Application Template` you should not add this configuration to `common/config`
+  or `console/config` because the console application doesn't have to deal with CSRF and uses its own request that
+  doesn't have `cookieValidationKey` property.

 * `yii\rbac\PhpManager` now stores data in three separate files instead of one.
 In order to convert old file to
 new ones save the following code as `convert.php` that should be placed in the same directory your `rbac.php` is in: